MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 People that helped me creating the app!
 - Klaudex17 (Games pictures)
 - Sebaskiro (Games pictures)
+- J_Felipe (Ideas for the app)

 And many people on Discord!

-If you´re not seeing any image while playing your game, please contact me on Discord *MrCoolAndroid#0003* and i will add an image to your game!
+If you're not seeing any image while playing your game, please contact me on Discord *MrCoolAndroid#0003* and i will add an image to your game!

 *Note: Not all games haves an image as Discord only can storage up to 350 images, i will be updating the database with more images*